tomjoht/simplifying-complexity/_docs/argument-for-complexity-rather-than-simplicity.md

 ---
-title: An argument for complexity rather than simplicity
+title: "Concluding thoughts: An argument for complexity rather than simplicity"
 permalink: argument-for-complexity-rather-than-simplicity.html
 ---